 The biggest game changer for me was completely overhauling and decluttering my kitchen.
-Once the sides were rid of stuff and the surfaces no longer covered in clutter, cleaning became a breeze.
+Once the sides empty and the surfaces no longer covered in clutter, cleaning became a breeze.
 I now implement the following strategies to maintain an acceptable level of clean which allows me to deep clean much less often.

 You might also enjoy…8 Tips For an Organised and Decluttered Kitchen